NLKNguyen/awesome-language-engineering/README.md

 *Learning materials*:

-* [Official Guide](http://www.eclipse.org/sirius/getstarted.html): provides an introduction to Sirius and a series of tutorials to get started building your own graphical modeling tool
+* Web: [Official Guide](http://www.eclipse.org/sirius/getstarted.html): provides an introduction to Sirius and a series of tutorials to get started building your own graphical modeling tool